Dental Emergency Care Clinic

 NOTE: Emergency dental patients younger than 18 should seek care at Nationwide Children’s Hospital Dental Clinic.
 Phone 614-722-2000 for more information.

 The Dental Emergency Care Clinic does not currently provide: fillings/crowns, denture repairs, cleanings, and general wisdom teeth (third molar) extractions.
 Patients who need these services should become patients of the College.
 IV-sedation is not available as a walk-in treatment option.

-Evenings, weekends, holidays, and other days when the College/Dental Emergency Care Clinic is closed, emergency patients may be seen through the Emergency Department at the OSU Wexner Medical Center.
+Evenings, weekends, holidays, and other days when the College/Dental Emergency Care Clinic is closed, dental emergencies involving swelling of the face or neck or breathing difficulty should go to Emergency Department at the OSU Wexner Medical Center.
 (Refer to OSU Wexner Medical Center for pricing and billing arrangements.)

 Our patients are responsible for payment in full at the time of treatment.
 Cash, Visa, MasterCard, American Express and Discover (including Flexible Spending credit cards) are all accepted methods of payment.

 For additional questions regarding financial policies please call 614-292-0335.

 We accept Delta Dental and the following state sponsored insurance plans: Medicaid, CareSource, Molina and United Health Care Community Plan.
 All estimated co-payments are due at time of service.
 Once treatment is completed and the claim is filed any outstanding balance not covered by the insurance carrier is the patients responsibility and due immediately.
 Patients with other insurance carriers who have out of network benefits will pay in full and we will submit a claim to your carrier asking them to reimburse you.

 Accepted dental insurance plans may change without notice.
 Please contact 614-292-0335 with any questions.